rtheman/Claire_personal_assistant/README.md

-# 🤖 Claire – AI Appointment Scheduling Assistant
+# 🤖 Cl(ai)re – AI Appointment Scheduling Assistant

-Claire is a friendly, voice-enabled AI assistant built to handle appointment scheduling, rescheduling, cancellations, and weather inquiries—entirely over voice.
+Cl(ai)re is a friendly, voice-enabled AI assistant built to handle appointment scheduling, rescheduling, cancellations, and weather inquiries—entirely over voice.
 Designed with minimal code using modern tools like [ElevenLabs AI Agents](https://elevenlabs.io/), Cal.com APIs, and webhook integrations, Claire showcases how powerful, human-like assistants can be created without writing complex backend logic.

 ## 🧠 About This Project

-**Claire** acts as a conversational agent for booking and managing appointments through natural, voice-based interaction.
+**Cl(ai)re** acts as a conversational agent for booking and managing appointments through natural, voice-based interaction.
 It speaks **English and German** natively and responds with clarity, charm, and a bit of wit—perfect for both professional and casual contexts.

 This project highlights how **low-code/no-code platforms** paired with thoughtful **system architecture and prompt design** can produce real-world, production-grade AI solutions.